-- You can either contact our Westmont Age Care friendly support team on 02 6043 9867 at anytime through the process or to find out if your eligible for the Government assistance you can book a free assessment by calling My Aged Care on 1800 200 422 or visit My Aged Care via this link: My Aged Care Assessment
+- Find out if your eligible for the Government assistance you can book a free assessment by calling My Aged Care on 1800 200 422 or visit My Aged Care via this link: My Aged Care Assessment.

 - Following the your assessment you will receive a letter informing you when you have been approved and placed on the National waitlist.
 Wait times will vary.

 - Coordinating health services to meet your goals as identified in your care plan.